 Luke 4:25-27 says, “But I tell you truly, many widows were in Israel in the days of Elijah, when the heaven was shut up three years and six months, and there was a great famine throughout all the land; but to none of them was Elijah sent except to Zarephath, in the region of Sidon, to a woman who was a widow.
 And many lepers were in Israel in the time of Elisha the prophet, and none of them was cleansed except Naaman the Syrian” (New King James Version).

-It is good to be sensitive to the will of God before we pray or as we pray so that we can pray according to His will and get answers to our prayers.
-For instance, we may be praying about an issue, something or somebody and we hear God say we shouldn’t pray at all, stop praying or change our prayer point.
+It is important to be sensitive to the will of God before we pray or as we pray so that we can pray according to His will and get answers to our prayers.
+For instance, we may be praying about an issue, something, or somebody and we hear God say we shouldn’t pray at all, stop praying, or change our prayer point.
 “Then the LORD said to Moses, ‘Why are you crying out to me?
 Tell the people to get moving!’”
 (Exodus 14:15 New Living Translation).

 PRAYER POINTS: Father, let Your will be done in my life.
 Whatever is exalting itself above the will of God in my life be dethroned.
 Holy Spirit, make me sensitive to the will of God on every matter that is my prayer focus.
-Help me to pray for myself and others prayer points that agree with Your will.
+Help me to pray for myself and others’ prayers that agree with Your will.
 My prayer shall not be in vain in Jesus’ name.